zsiki/ls/doc/source/usersguide.rst

 Resection
 +++++++++

+You can calculate horizontal coordinates of a station if three known points were observed from there.

+To calculate resection do the followings

 #.
-Click the Single Point Calculations icon.
+Click on the Single Point Calculations icon in the toolbar to open the *Single Point Calculation* dialog.
 #.
-Select the Resection from the type of Calculations.
+Select the Resection from the *Calculation* group.
 #.
-Select the station from Station (1) list.
+Select the station id from the *Station (1)* list.
 #.
-The Target Points list loads automatically.
-The list contains the points, which were measured from the station.
-You can calculate only one station coordinates at a time.
+The Target Points list is filled automatically.
+The list contains the known points, which were measured from the station.
+You can calculate the coordinates of one station at a time.
 #.
-Add three points to the Used Points list which will be used for resection.
+Add three points to the *Used Points* list which will be used for resection.
 If you would like to correct, use the Remove button.
 #.
-Click the Calculate button.
+Click on the *Calculate* button.
 #.
-Result of Calculation prints automatically in result window.
+Result of Calculation is displayed automatically in result wiget.
 #.
-You can change settings in the dialog and press calculate to make another calculation, use the Reset button to reset the dialog to its original state.
+You can change settings in the dialog and press *Calculate* button to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u18.png
    :scale: 80 %
    :align: center

    *(18.)
 Resection*

 Free Station
 ++++++++++++

+You can calculate the horizontal coordinates of a station from directions and distances using the least squares method.

+To calculate resection do the followings

 #.
-Click the Single Point Calculations icon.
+Click on the Single Point Calculations icon in the toolbar to open the *Single Point Calculation* dialog..
 #.
-Select the Free Station from the type of Calculations.
+Select the Free Station from the *Calculation* group.
 #.
-Select the station from Station (1) list.
+Select the station id from the *Station (1)* list.
 #.
-The Target Points list loads automatically.
-The list contains the points, which were measured from the station.
-You can calculate only one station coordinates at a time.
+The Target Points list is filled automatically.
+The list contains the known points, which were measured from the station.
+You can calculate the coordinates of one station at a time.
 #.
-Add two or more points to the Used Points list which will be used for calculate.
-If you would like to correct, use the Remove button.
+Add two or more points to the Used Points list which will be used for calculation.
+If you would like to correct, use the *Remove* button.
 #.
-Click the Calculate button.
+Click on the *Calculate* button.
 #.
-Result of Calculation prints automatically in result window.
+Results of calculation is displayed automatically in the result widget.
 #.
-You can change settings in the dialog and press calculate to make another calculation, use the Reset button to reset the dialog to its original state.
+You can change settings in the dialog and press *Calculate* to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u19.png
    :scale: 80 %